-This collection contains restricted material.
-These materials are restricted for 75 years after the date of creation. .
-Please check the series and folder listings for additional information.
+This collection contains some restricted material.
+Materials labeled as such within the collection are restricted for 75 years after the date of creation.

 Photocopies or digital surrogates may be provided in accordance with Special Collections and University Archives duplication policy.

 Copyright resides with the University of Maryland Libraries.
 It is the researcher's responsibility to secure permission to publish materials from the copyright holder.

 Archival materials may contain materials with sensitive or confidential information that is protected under federal and/or state right to privacy laws or other regulations.
 While we make a good faith effort to identify and remove such materials, some may be missed during our processing.
 If a researcher finds sensitive personal information in a collection, please bring it to the attention of the special collections reading room staff.

 Thurman Wenzl worked as a longshoreman at the Baltimore docks from 1974 until 1982.
 He was originally a math teacher, but he had a desire to become more active in anti-war protests and improving labor conditions.
 When Wenzl worked as a longshoreman, he was active in the International Longshoreman's Association (ILA), Local 333 (Baltimore).
 Part of his activism included writing the newsletter, The Talking Delegate, to help draw attention to issues the union could address.